mvpgomes/cloud4things/README.md

 - ``chef-repo/`` : Contains the recipes and configuration files that are used to provisioning and deploy the Fosstrak software stack at the Cloud.

+- ``cloud4things-cli`` : Contains the SBT project of a command-line tool that is used to automate the configuration of the Readers and the Events of a smart-place.

 - ``dockerfiles/`` : Contains the Dockerfiles and scripts that are used to built the  Docker images of the Fosstrak software stack, namely a **MySQL** database, the **EPCIS** repository, the **Capturing Application** and the **ALE Filtering & Collection** server.

 - ``docs/`` : Contains all the technical documentation developed until the date, namely the Master Thesis Project report and Dissertation report.